Dead Calm (film)

-Dead Calm is a 1989 Australian psychological thriller film directed by Phillip Noyce, produced by George Miller, and starring Sam Neill, Nicole Kidman and Billy Zane.
-The screenplay by Terry Hayes was based on the 1963 novel of the same name by Charles Williams.

-Filmed around the Great Barrier Reef, the plot focuses on a married couple, who, after tragically losing their son, are spending some time isolated at sea, when they come across a stranger who has abandoned a sinking ship.
+Dead Calm is a 1989 Australian horror thriller film directed by Phillip Noyce and starring Sam Neill, Nicole Kidman, and Billy Zane.
+Adapted by screenwriter Terry Hayes from the 1963 novel of the same name by American writer Charles Williams, the plot focuses on a married couple, who come across a mysterious stranger abandoning a sinking ship while sailing in the Pacific Ocean.

-Notably, the movie is the first successful film adaptation of the novel, after Orson Welles worked for a number of years to complete his own film based on it titled The Deep, though it ultimately went unreleased and uncompleted.
+Filmed around the Great Barrier Reef, Dead Calm was the first successful film adaptation of Williams's novel, after Orson Welles worked for a number of years to complete his own film based on it entitled The Deep, though it ultimately went unreleased and uncompleted.

 Dead Calm was generally well received, with critics praising Neill, Kidman, and Zane's performances and the oceanic cinematography.
 It was nominated in eight categories at the 1989 Australian Film Institute Awards, including Best Film, and won four.
-Modern retrospective analyses have been favorable, with The New York Times naming it one of the 1000 best films ever made.
+Modern retrospective analyses have been favourable, with The New York Times naming it one of the 1000 best films ever made.

 Plot

-Rae Ingram is involved in a car crash which results in the death of her young son.
-Her older husband, Royal Australian Navy officer Captain John Ingram, suggests that they head out for a vacation alone on their yacht, the Saracen.
-In the middle of the Pacific Ocean, they encounter a drifting schooner that seems to be taking on water.
-A man rows a dinghy over to the Saracen for help.
-He introduces himself as Hughie Warriner and tells them the schooner is sinking and that the other passengers have all died of food poisoning.
+Rae Ingram is traumatised after a car crash results in the death of her young son.
+Her older husband, Royal Australian Navy Captain John Ingram, suggests a vacation on their yacht, the Saracen.
+In the middle of the Pacific Ocean, they encounter a drifting schooner that appears to be taking on water.
+A distressed man rows a dinghy over to the Saracen.
+He introduces himself as Hughie Warriner and tells them the schooner is sinking, the other passengers having died of food poisoning ten days prior.

-John rows to the schooner, the Orpheus.
-Inside, John discovers the mutilated corpses of the other passengers and video footage indicating that Hughie may have murdered them.
-On the Saracen, Hughie awakens, knocks out Rae, and sails it away.
+While Hughie sleeps, a suspicious John rows out to the schooner, the Orpheus.
+In the partially-flooded hold, he is horrified to discover the mutilated corpses of the other passengers and rushes back towards the Saracen.
+However, Hughie awakens and sails the yacht away, knocking Rae out when she tries to stop him.

-Left behind, John attempts to keep the Orpheus from sinking and catch up with the Saracen.
-Rae awakens, and John reaches her on the radio, but water damage makes him unable to reply except through clicks on the radio receiver to signal yes or no to her questions.
-Hughie tries to convince Rae to be friends with him.
-Rae accepts, attempting to earn his trust.
-John tells her that the Orpheus is too far gone and will sink within hours.
+Returning to the Orpheus, John manages to pump enough water out of the hold to restart the engine and begin pursuing the Saracen.
+He also discovers video footage showing Hughie's increasingly unhinged behaviour towards his fellow passengers, culminating in their murders.
+Rae awakens, and after a confrontation in which Hughie displays extreme paranoia and mood swings, she starts working to gain his trust.
+John manages to hail Rae on the radio, but water damage makes him unable to reply except through clicks on the receiver to signal yes or no to her questions.
+He tells her the Orpheus is beyond salvaging and will sink within hours, before his radio dies completely.

-To save John, Rae plays along with Hughie's overtures long enough to get to the shotgun on the deck.
-She and Hughie start to kiss and undress, before Rae stalls for time by saying that she has to go to the bathroom.
-She runs onto the deck to assemble the shotgun, but her dog Ben follows her and starts barking, causing Hughie to investigate.
-In a panic, Rae leaves the gun behind.
-She returns to the bedroom, where Hughie coerces her into sex.
+To save John, Rae plays along with Hughie's overtures, which gradually turn sexual.
+As they start to kiss and undress, Rae excuses herself to the bathroom.
+She runs on deck to assemble the yacht's shotgun, but her dog Ben follows and starts barking, causing Hughie to investigate.
+Unable to stall further, Rae leaves the gun behind and reluctantly has sex with Hughie.